-Jeremy Mittman is an Associate in the Labor & Employment Law Department.
+Jeremy Mittman is a special employment counsel in the Labor & Employment Law Department.
 He represents management in litigation of employment-related matters, including claims of unlawful discrimination, harassment, and retaliation, as well as state and federal wage and hour claims.
 In addition to litigation, Jeremy counsels clients on compliance with employment-related laws and on developing, implementing and enforcing personnel policies and procedures.
 He has represented employers in a variety of industries, including financial services, security services, and various entertainment and media companies.

 Jeremy is the author of several employment-related articles, including several that appeared in the New York Law Journal.
-Most recently, he co-authored a chapter on International Data Privacy Law for the Practicing Law Institute’s 2006 treatise Proskauer On Privacy: A Guide to Privacy and Data Security in the Information Age.
+He also co-authored a chapter on International Data Privacy Law for the Practicing Law Institute’s 2006 treatise Proskauer On Privacy: A Guide to Privacy and Data Security in the Information Age.